JeffMonsalve/azure-network-protocols/README.md

 <p>
 </p>
 <p>
-Then we will initiate a continuous ping to the Linux VM from the Windows 10 VM by typing ping 10.0.0.5 -t in PowerShell.
+And initiate a continuous ping to the Linux VM from the Windows 10 VM by typing ping 10.0.0.5 -t in PowerShell.
 Meanwhile, in the Azure portal, we will configure a firewall rule on the Linux VM to block ICMP traffic.
 </p>
 <img src="https://github.com/user-attachments/assets/d968dfcb-4ca1-4a45-90a4-2c1456384c13" alt="Seventh Screenshot" width="800"/>
 <img src="https://github.com/user-attachments/assets/36db1209-2dac-41a1-975c-5a70825b7d27" alt="Eighth Screenshot" width="800"/>